New Student and Family Programs

 Men’s Success Initiative

-The Ronald E. McNair Scholars program prepares and supports underrepresented undergraduate students in their pursuit of doctoral studies.
-We offer a variety of research and scholarly activities including a summer research internship, workshops and seminars, research methods curriculum, and faculty mentorship.
+The Ronald E. McNair Scholars Program prepares and supports low income, first-generation and racially underrepresented undergraduate students from any field of study in pursuit of a doctoral degree studies.
+We offer a variety of research and scholarly activities including a paid summer research internship, workshops and seminars, research methods curriculum in partnership with University Honors Program, and faculty mentorship.

 Students meet with staff and faculty to conduct and report on research projects, prepare graduate school application materials, and visit graduate school programs.
-For more information about the McNair Scholars program, please call 562-985-2040, email email@example.com, or visit CSULB McNair website.
+For more information about the McNair Scholars program, please call 562-985-2040, email firstname.lastname@example.org, follow us on Instagram CSULB_McNair or visit CSULB McNair website.
 Our office is located in the Student Success Center (SSC-120C).
 McNair is funded by the U.S. Department of Education, Office of TRIO Programs.

 Student Support Services Program (SSSP)